 Staff must successfully complete a background check before Summer Quarter begins.

 To apply for a residential staff position, please complete an online application, and indicate which position(s) you are applying for.
 The application asks for a resume, transcript, and the name of one reference.
 Qualified applicants will be invited to interview in person or via phone for the position.
-Positions are filling quickly.
-Please submit an application ASAP in order to be considered.
-We will accept applications until all positions are filled.

 Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.